 Read about this in more detail on our page about finding adoptive parents.

-As you get to know the family, you can let them know what you want for your baby and voice any questions or concerns you may have.
+As you get to know the family, you can let them know what you want for your baby and ask any questions you have.
 This is also the time to determine the kind of relationship you would like to have with the family after the baby is born.
 Your adoption can be open, semi-open, or closed.

-The amount of time you have for pre-placement contact will depend on how far in your pregnancy you are when you selected the family.
+The amount of time you have for pre-placement contact will depend on how far in your pregnancy you are when you select the family.
 The more time you have with the family, the more certain you can feel about your decision.
+As you continue planning for adoption, take the time to seriously consider how much communication is right for you.

-Sometime before your due date, you will work with your adoption specialist and healthcare provider to outline your hospital plan.
+Sometime before your due date, you will work with your adoption specialist and healthcare provider to outline your hospital adoption plan.
 This will ensure that the big day goes smoothly and that everything proceeds according to your wishes.
-When creating your hospital plan, consider:
+When creating your hospital adoption case plan, consider:

 - The environment where you’d like to give birth